 Using Code Inputs to edit your data

-Configurable editor for blocks of code or monospace content.
+Code editor input for blocks of code or mono-space plain text.

 Using Color Inputs to edit your data